jameso12/txtIt/README.md

 To make the database I came accross 2 sites that might help:
 + Gave an example and used modules that are already [installed.](https://www.compose.com/articles/using-postgresql-through-sqlalchemy/)
 + Serving as [docs](https://www.tutorialspoint.com/sqlalchemy/sqlalchemy_core_using_multiple_tables.htm)

+I figured out how to work with a database, on python.
+All that is left is to start implementing the app.

 ## Additional Information
 References used to style this page: